Climate change: IPCC warns India of extreme heat waves, droughts | DW | 10.08.2021

-India will suffer more frequent and intense heat waves, extreme rainfall events, erratic monsoons as well as more cyclonic activity, among other weather-related calamities, in the coming decades, warned a report released by the Intergovernmental Panel on Climate Change (IPCC) on Monday.
+India will suffer more frequent and intense heat waves, extreme rainfall events and erratic monsoons, as well as more cyclonic activity, among other weather-related calamities, in the coming decades, a report released by the Intergovernmental Panel on Climate Change (IPCC) warned on Monday.

 "Heat extremes have increased while cold extremes have decreased, and these trends will continue over the coming decades," the report said regarding the Indian subcontinent.